zimmertr/Kubernetes-Manifests/OpenVPN-as/README.md

     * Click `Save Settings` to submit the new user configuration.
 8. Log out of the Access Server and log in with your new user account.
 Return to the `User Permissions` page and check the `Delete` checkbox for the Admin user.
 Click `Save Settings` to finish removing this user account.
 9. Click `Configuration` -> `Network Settings` and update the `Hostname or IP Address` field to the hostname that clients will use to connect to the VPN.
 Click `Save Settings`.
 10. Click `VPN Settings` and update the configuration areas according to your environment.
 Click `Save Settings`.
-At the bare minimum you will likely update the Routing section to include your specific subnets.
+    * At the bare minimum you will likely update the Routing section to include your specific subnets.
 11. Click `Web Server` and upload your certificate information.
-Click `Save`.
-9. Click `Status` -> `Status Overview` and start the VPN server by clicking `Start the Server`.
+Click `Save` and then click `Update Running Server` to apply the changes to the server.
+    * You may lose access for several seconds and you will need to log in again after the server restarts.

 **TODO:**